NetworkBlockDevice/nbd/doc/proto.md

 traffic in isolation whether a data field will be present; the simple reply is also problematic for error handling of the `NBD_CMD_READ` request.
-Therefore, structured replies can be used to create a a context-free server stream; see below.
+Therefore, structured replies can be used to create a context-free server stream; see below.

 Replies need not be sent in the same order as requests (i.e., requests may be handled by the server asynchronously), and structured reply